-Why is it significant?
+Ruesell Vale The state of the s 6211 55:000 REAL SZEI A Hicks/Street Why is it significant?
 The Moreton Bay Fig (Heritage item number 6211) at Russell Vale Golf Course is heritage listed and is of significance for the local area as a notable, aged, rare and representative example of this tree species which presents as a local landmark.
 Moreton Bay Figs are typical of early plantings introduced throughout the Illawarra region, used for ornamental purposes and as windbreaks to protect homesteads and associated buildings.
-Council's The PoM Action Plan for Areas of Cultural Management Significance applies (Table 13).
-Approach Council adheres to legislative requirements (see

-Council adheres to legislative requirements (see Table 15) and is guided by Council Supporting Documents (Table 17) and Council Policies (Table 18) in the areas management.

-Ongoing assessment/monitoring of the health of the Fig is recommended and pruning as required to ensure its longevity.
-Continue to manage as part of the Golf Course.
+Council's Management The PoM Action Plan for Areas of Cultural Significance applies (Table 13).
+Approach Council adheres to legislative requirements (see Table 15) and is guided by Council Supporting Documents (Table 17) and Council Policies (Table 18) in the areas management.
+Future Directions Ongoing assessment/monitoring of the health of the Fig is recommended and pruning as required to ensure its